egamble/let-else/README.markdown

 The keyword clause `:else nil` with no other keyword clauses is equivalent to `when-let`.
 Some people find `:else nil` awkward, since nil is already the value of `when-let` when the binding value is falsey.
-An equivalent keyword clause is `:is identity`.
+An equivalent keyword clause is `:is truthy`.
+`let-else/truthy` is defined as a synonym of `clojure.core/identity`.

 A not-quite-equivalent keyword clause is `:is-not nil?`, which distinguishes between nil and not-nil rather than falsey and truthy.